|Facility Megawatt Capacity||100|

 *Offset metrics are based on comparison with region coal fleet emissions when available or average US coal fleet

-Belle River Wind generates enough clean energy to power approximately 35,000 Ontario homes.
-Each year the facility conserves the equivalent water usage of 9,000 people and contributes to offsets of CO2 akin to removing more 60,000 cars from the roads.
+Compared to coal-fired generation, each year the facility conserves enough water to meet the needs of nearly 9,000 Ontarians and avoids the release of CO2 emissions equal to removing more 60,000 cars from the roads.

 In 1998, the Ontario Medical Association declared air pollution a public health crisis in Ontario with coal-fired power plants being major contributors to the smog problem.
-In 2002, the Province committed to phasing out coal-fired generation, and the development of wind energy helped Ontario meet that goal in 2014.
+The Province committed to phasing out coal-fired generation in 2002, and the development of wind energy helped Ontario meet that goal in 2014.
 We are proud to be an ongoing part of the solution.